cognitionbox/petra/README.md

 Parallel / Distributed Programming.
 Petra aim's to make it impossible to do anything that is "impure".

-Petra's three main programming components, PGraph, PEdge and PJoin (see below) are analogous to pure functions, even when they mutating state i.e. causing a side-effect.
+Petra's two main programming components, PGraph, PEdge (see below) are analogous to pure functions, even when they mutating state i.e. causing a side-effect.
 This means a complex system can be composed of a hierarchy of function calls, whilst being able to mutate state in a safe and pure way.